Career Timeline of Trea Turner: Major Achievements and Milestones

 Discover the career path of Trea Turner, from the first major opportunity to industry-changing achievements.

-Trea Turner is a professional baseball shortstop currently playing for the Philadelphia Phillies in MLB.
-He has previously played for the Washington Nationals and Los Angeles Dodgers.
-Turner also represents the United States national team in international competitions.
+Trea Turner is an American professional baseball shortstop currently playing for the Philadelphia Phillies in MLB.
+Before joining the Phillies, he played for the Washington Nationals and the Los Angeles Dodgers.
+Turner also represents the United States on the national baseball team in international competitions.
+Known for his speed and hitting ability, he has established himself as a prominent player in Major League Baseball.

-2002: Jimmy Rollins Voted to Start All-Star Game
+2002: Jimmy Rollins Last Phillies Shortstop Voted to Start All-Star Game

-In 2002, Jimmy Rollins was voted by fans to start the All-Star Game.
+In 2002, Jimmy Rollins was the last Phillies shortstop voted by fans to start the All-Star Game, a distinction broken by Turner in 2024.

-In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft but opted to play college baseball.
+In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft, but he opted to play college baseball at North Carolina State University.

 On December 19, 2014, the Padres agreed to trade Trea Turner to the Washington Nationals as a player to be named later as part of a three-team trade.